AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Introduction

 These questions are motivated by both an empirical reality and a theoretical need.
 Empirically, financial institutions are already experimenting with AI systems for research support, document analysis, anomaly detection, surveillance, and investment workflows, while more ambitious forms of autonomous trading and agent-based market interaction are moving from prototype to early-stage deployment \citep{yang2023fingpt, xiao2024tradingagents, qian2025whenagentstrade}.
 Theoretically, however, there is still no sufficiently clear framework for linking the design of AI agents to the structure of financial decision-making and, beyond that, to market-wide consequences.

 The paper makes three main contributions.
 First, it defines agentic finance as a distinct analytical category and proposes a modular four-layer architecture of AI financial agents consisting of data perception, reasoning, strategy generation, and execution with control.
 Second, it clarifies where AI agents are most plausibly useful in practice by distinguishing bounded augmentation from stronger forms of delegation across trading, portfolio management, risk and compliance, and decentralised finance analytics.
-Third, it develops an \emph{Agentic Financial Market Model} (AFMM) that links micro-level agent design to macro-level market outcomes, including efficiency, liquidity, volatility, herding, concentration risk, and supervisory capacity.
+Third, it develops the \emph{AFMM} that links micro-level agent design to macro-level market outcomes, including efficiency, liquidity, volatility, herding, concentration risk, and supervisory capacity.

 Methodologically, the paper is conceptual but explicitly research-oriented.
 It is not intended as a purely descriptive survey.
 Rather, it provides a theory-building framework that can guide future empirical work.
-The later sections therefore also outline an illustrative empirical application showing how the proposed framework can be operationalised using observable financial and textual data.
+The later sections therefore also develop an illustrative empirical application showing how a limited but observable part of the framework can be operationalised using public financial and textual data.

 The remainder of the paper is organised as follows.
 Section~\ref{sec:literature} positions the paper within the existing literature and clarifies its theoretical contribution.
 Section~\ref{sec:generations} introduces the transition from algorithmic finance to agentic finance and motivates the generational framing of financial AI.
 Section~\ref{sec:architecture} develops a four-layer architecture of AI financial agents.
-Section~\ref{sec:afmm} introduces the Agentic Financial Market Model (AFMM), which links agent design parameters to aggregate market outcomes.
+Section~\ref{sec:afmm} introduces the AFMM, which links agent design parameters to aggregate market outcomes.
 Section~\ref{sec:applications} maps the principal application domains of AI agents in finance.
 Section~\ref{sec:governance} discusses governance and regulatory implications, Section~\ref{sec:empirical} outlines an empirical research design for testing the framework, Section~\ref{sec:discussion} discusses broader implications, and Section~\ref{sec:conclusion} concludes.